GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/README.md

 # Groningen-Microbiome

-Microbiome projects from the Department of Genetics & the Department of Gastroenterology and Hepatology, University Medical Centre Groningen (UMCG)
+Microbiome projects from the Department of Genetics & the Department of Gastroenterology and Hepatology & the Department of Pediatrics, University Medical Centre Groningen (UMCG)

 Resources